 WHITE SETTLEMENT — Celina held Stephenville scoreless in the second half and broke open a tie game with 10 points in the fourth quarter, eliminating the Yellow Jackets from postseason play with a 31-21 decision in their Class 4A Division I area-round football playoff game Friday afternoon at Brewer High School Field.

-The game was tied 21-all at halftime, with senior Krece Nowak scoring all three of Stephenville’s touchdowns.
-He scored on runs of 25 and 7 yards, and on a 7-yard TD pass from junior quarterback Kade Renfro.
+The Jackets and the Bobcats were tied 21-all at halftime, with senior Nowak scoring all three of Stephenville’s touchdowns.
+He scored twice on runs and once on a pass from junior quarterback Kade Renfro.

 “That was two good football teams out there that played their hearts out,” Winder said.
 “Unfortunately, we had some turnovers and the defense couldn’t get them off the field.”

-Celina struck for a big play on offense to regain the lead, 14-7, on a 45-yard TD pass with 9:38 to go in the second quarter.
+Celina hit for a big play to regain the lead, 14-7, on a 45-yard TD pass with 9:38 to go in the second quarter.

 Nowak’s second score, a 28-yard TD run, came at the 8:17 mark in the second quarter, tying it at 14.

 Renfro connected with Nowak on a 7-yard TD pass at the 4:30 mark in the quarter, giving the Jackets a 21-14 edge.